MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/aquila/connect-aquila-instance-to-ops-console.md

 ## Configure the Gateway Server

-When you install the Gateway Server, do the following:
+When you install the Gateway Server, enter the following:
-    *Management Group Name*: Enter the name of the Aquila Instance *Management Server Name*: Enter the FQDN of the Management Server that you would link the gateway server to.
+   - *Management Group Name*: The name of the Aquila Instance
+   - *Management Server Name*: The FQDN of the Management Server that you would link the gateway server to.
 You can set the second management server in Aquila as a failover server so that the gateway server can failover to it when the primary management server stops working.
 For more information, see [Install a gateway server](/scom/deploy-install-gateway-server?view=sc-om-2019&preserve-view=true).
 Setting up the failover management server is a command-line based setup and needs to run from where you have the System Center Operations Manager shell or the management server.

 ## Install Agents